 Dev

-Local development server for @mctx-ai/mcp-server with hot reload
+Local development server for @mctx-ai/app with hot reload

 Ask AI about Dev